henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 Cert:
 : an X.509 certificate represented as a byte-string

-### RoT specific terms
+-->

+## TPM Specific Terms

 PCR:

-: a Platform Configuration Register that is part of a hardware root of trust and is used to securely store and report measurements about security posture
+: A Platform Configuration Register that is part of the TPM and is used to securely store and report measurements about security posture

 PCR-Hash:

-: a hash value of the security posture measurements stored in a TPM PCR (e.g. regarding running software instances) represented as a byte-string
+: A hash value of the security posture measurements stored in a TPM PCR (e.g. regarding running software instances) represented as a byte-string

 ## Certificates

-TSA-CA:
+HD-CA:

-: the Certificate Authority that provides the certificate for the TSA represented as a Cert
+: The Certificate Authority that provides the certificate for the TSA role of a Handle Distributor (HD)

 AIK-CA:

-: the Certificate Authority that provides the certificate for the attestation identity key of the TPM.
+: The Certificate Authority that provides the certificate for the AK of the TPM.
 This is the client platform credential for this protocol.
-It is a placeholder for a specific CA and AIK-Cert is a placeholder for the corresponding certificate, depending on what protocol was used.
+It is a placeholder for a specific CA and AK-Cert is a placeholder for the corresponding certificate, depending on what protocol was used.
 The specific protocols are out of scope for this document, see also {{AIK-Enrollment}} and {{IEEE802.1AR}}.

-# Time-Based Uni-Directional Attestation
+# The TUDA Protocol Family

-A Time-Based Uni-Directional Attestation (TUDA) consists of the following seven information elements.
-They are used to gain assurance of the Attester's platform configuration at a certain point in time:
+Time-Based Uni-Directional Attestation consists of the following seven information elements:

-TSA Certificate:
+Handle Distributor Certificate:

-: The certificate of the Time Stamp Authority that is used in a subsequent synchronization protocol token.
-This certificate is signed by the TSA-CA.
+: The certificate of the Handle Distributor that takes on the role of TSA.
+The Handle Distributor certificate is used in a subsequent synchronization protocol tokens.
+This certificate is signed by the HD-CA.

-AIK Certificate:
+AK Certificate:

-: A certificate about the Attestation Identity Key (AIK) used.
-This may or may not also be an {{IEEE802.1AR}} IDevID or LDevID, depending on their setting of the corresponding identity property.
-  ({{AIK-Credential}}, {{AIK-Enrollment}}; see {{aik}}.)
+: A certificate about the Attestation Key (AIK) used.
+An AK-Cert may be an {{IEEE802.1AR}} IDevID or LDevID, depending on their setting of the corresponding identity property ({{AIK-Credential}}, {{AIK-Enrollment}}; see {{aik}}).

 Synchronization Token:

-: The reference for attestations are the relative timestanps provided by the hardware RoT.
-In order to put attestations into relation with a Real Time Clock (RTC), it is necessary to provide a cryptographic synchronization between these trusted relative timestamps and the regular RTC that is a hardware component of the Attester.
-To do so, a synchronization protocol is run with a Time Stamp Authority (TSA).
+: The reference frame for Evidence is provided by the relative timestanps generated by the TPM.
+In order to put Evidence into relation with a Real Time Clock (RTC), it is necessary to provide a cryptographic synchronization between these trusted relative timestamps and the regular RTC that is a hardware component of the Attester.
+To do so, trustable timesamps are acquired from a Handle Distributor.

 Restriction Info:

-: The attestation relies on the capability of the hardware RoT to operate on restricted keys.
-  Whenever the PCR values for the machine to be attested change, a new restricted key is created that can only be operated as long as the PCRs remain in their current state.
+: Evidence Generation relies on the capability of the Rot to operate on restricted keys.
+Whenever the PCR values of an Attesting Environment change, a new restricted key is created that can only be operated as long as the PCRs remain in their current state.

-: In order to prove to the Verifier that this restricted temporary key actually has these properties and also to provide the PCR value that it is restricted, the corresponding signing capabilities of the hardware RoT are used.
-It creates a signed certificate using the AIK about the newly created restricted key.
+: In order to prove to the Verifier that this restricted temporary key actually has these properties and also to provide the PCR value that it is restricted, the corresponding signing capabilities of the RoT are used.
+The TPM creates a signed certificate using the AK about the newly created restricted key.

 Measurement Log:

-: Similarly to regular attestations, the Verifier needs a way to reconstruct the PCRs' values in order to estimate the trustworthiness of the device.
+: A Verifier requires the means to derive the PCRs' values in order to appraise the trustworthiness of an Attester.
 As such, a list of those elements that were extended into the PCRs is reported.
-Note though that for certain environments, this step may be optional if a list of valid PCR configurations (in the form of RIM available to the Verifier) exists and no measurement log is required.
+For certain environments, this step may be optional if a list of valid PCR configurations (in the form of RIM available to the Verifier) exists and no measurement log is required.

-Implicit Attestation:
+Implicit Evidence:

-: The actual attestation is then based upon a signed timestamp provided by the hardware RoT using the restricted temporary key that was certified in the steps above.
-The signed timestamp provides evidence that at this point in time (with respect to the relative time of the hardware RoT) a certain configuration existed (namely the PCR values associated with the restricted key).
-Together with the synchronization token this timestamp represented in relative time can then be related to the real-time clock.
+: The actual Evidence is then based on a signed timestamp provided by the RoT using the restricted temporary key that was certified in the steps above.
+The signed timestamp generated provides the trustable assertion that at this point in time (with respect to the relative time of the TPM s tick counter) a certain configuration existed (namely the PCR values associated with the restricted key).
+In combination with the synchronization token this timestamp represented in relative time can then be related to the real-time clock.

 Concise SWID tags:

-: As an option to better assess the trustworthiness of an Attester, a Verifier can request the reference hashes (RIM, which are often referred to as golden measurements) of all started software components to compare them with the entries in the measurement log.
+: As an option to better assess the trustworthiness of an Attester, a Verifier can request the reference hashes (RIM, sometimes called golden measurements, known-good-values, or nominal values) of all started software components to compare them with the entries in a measurement log.
 References hashes regarding installed (and therefore running) software can be provided by the manufacturer via SWID tags.
-SWID tags are provided by the Attester using the Concise SWID representation {{-coswid}} and bundled into a CBOR array (a RIM Manifest).
+SWID tags are provided by the Attester using the Concise SWID representation {{-coswid}} and bundled into a collection (a RIM Manifest {{-coswid-rim}}).
-  Ideally, the reference hashes include a signature created by the manufacturer of the software to prove their integrity.

-These information elements could be sent en bloc, but it is recommended to retrieve them separately to save bandwidth, since these elements have different update cycles.
+These information elements can be sent en bloc, but it is recommended to retrieve them separately to save bandwidth, since these elements have different update cycles.
 In most cases, retransmitting all seven information elements would result in unnecessary redundancy.

-Furthermore, in some scenarios it might be feasible not to store all elements on the Attester endpoint, but instead they could be retrieved from another location or be pre-deployed to the Verifier.
+Furthermore, in some scenarios it might be feasible not to store all elements on the Attester, but instead they could be retrieved from another location or be pre-deployed to the Verifier.
-It is also feasible to only store public keys on the Verifier and skip the whole certificate provisioning completely in order to save bandwidth and computation time for certificate verification.
+It is also feasible to only store public keys on the Verifier and skip certificate provisioning completely in order to save bandwidth and computation time for certificate verification.

 ## TUDA Information Elements Update Cycles {#updatecycles}

-An endpoint can be in various states and have various information associated with it during its life cycle.
-For TUDA, a subset of the states (which can include associated information) that an endpoint and its hardware root of trust can be in, is important to the attestation process.
-States can be:
+An Attester can be in various states during its uptime cycles.
+For TUDA, a subset of these states (which imply associated information) are important to the Evidence Generation.
+The specific states defined are:

-* persistent, even after a hard reboot.
-This includes certificates that are associated with the endpoint itself or with services it relies on.
+* persistent, even after a hard reboot: includes certificates that are associated with the endpoint itself or with services it relies on.

-* volatile to a degree, because they change at the beginning of each boot cycle.
+* volatile to a degree: may change at the beginning of each boot cycle.
-  This includes the capability of a hardware RoT to provide relative time which provides the basis for the synchronization token and implicit attestation---and which can reset after an endpoint is powered off.
+  This includes the capability of a TPM to provide relative time which provides the basis for the synchronization token and implicit attestation -- and which can reset after an Attester is powered off.

-* very volatile, because they change during an uptime cycle (the period of time an endpoint is powered on, starting with its boot).
+* very volatile: can change during any time of an uptime cycle (periods of time an Attester is powered on, starting with its boot sequence).
   This includes the content of PCRs of a hardware RoT and thereby also the PCR-restricted signing keys used for attestation.

 Depending on this "lifetime of state", data has to be transported over the wire, or not.
 E.g. information that does not change due to a reboot typically has to be transported only once between the Attester and the Verifier.

-There are three kinds of events that require a renewed attestation:
+There are three kinds of events that require fresh Evidence to be generated:

 * The Attester completes a boot-cycle
 * A relevant PCR changes
-* Too much time has passed since the last attestation statement
+* Too much time has passed since the Evidence Generation

-The third event listed above is variable per application use case and also depends on the precision of the clock included in the hardware RoT.
+The third event listed above is variable per application use case and also depends on the precision of the clock included in the RoT.
-For usage scenarios, in which the device would periodically push information to be used in an audit-log, a time-frame of approximately one update per minute should be sufficient in most cases.
-For those usage scenarios, where Verifiers request (pull) a fresh attestation statement, an implementation could use the hardware RoT continuously to always present the most freshly created results.
-To save some utilization of the hardware RoT for other purposes, however, a time-frame of once per ten seconds is recommended, which would typically leave about 80% of utilization for other applications.
+For usage scenarios, in which the Attester would periodically push information to be used in an audit-log, a time-frame of approximately one update per minute should be sufficient.
+For those usage scenarios, where Verifiers request (pull) fresh Evidence, an implementation could potentially use a TPM continuously to always present the most freshly created Evidence.
+This kind of utilization can result in a bottle-neck with respect to other purposes: if unavoidable, a periodic interval of once per ten seconds is recommended, which typically leaves about 80% of available TPM resource for other applications.

 <!--